-When to Submit a Financial Aid Appeal
+When Should You Submit a Financial Aid Appeal?

-Schools receive a lot of appeals and there are many moving parts involved in awarding aid.
-Students that are offered aid and decide not to attend may free up money, and that money can be eaten up fast by those in need.
+This will give you the best chance of getting attention, and it’s possible more money will be available earlier than later.
+Students who are offered aid and decide not to attend may free up money, and that money can be eaten up fast by those in need.

 Contact the School to Find Out the Financial Aid Appeal Process